tokend/knowledge-base/tech/guides/create_token.md

     }
 ```

-After the `Asset Manager` approved the Bob's bananas, he is able to start distributing them.
-If the request is rejected,
-Bob will have to update his request so the procedure repeats.
+After the `Asset Manager` approved Bob's banana-backed token creation request, Bob is now able to distribute his tokens.
+If, however, the request is rejected, Bob will have to update it taking into consideration admin's reject reason and submit the request again.

 [1]: /tech/key_entities/accounts.md#account-type
 [2]: /tech/guides/kyc.md